 Meso Maya's pork jaw chicharrones come with queso and salsa verde, and once you’ve sampled them, you may not ever want plain chips with your queso ever again.

 Lady and the Pit's daily specials often includes oxtails (yep- that’s exactly what it sounds like), which are gooey and gelatin-rich so they simmer beautifully into an unctuous stew.
 Chicken necks also make an appearance, but the daily specials are subject to change.
-Madea’s Down Home Cooking, Drew’s Place, and Buttons also offer oxtails.
+Madea’s Down Home Cooking and Drew’s Place also offer oxtails.

 At Woodshed, you’ll find bone broth and a low-and-slow smoked beef shin, along with the same rabbit and rattlesnake sausage you’ll find at sister restaurant Lonesome Dove.